amandaocalvo/Car-Price-Prediction-Project/README.md

 ## AI Model Performance

-To assess the effectiveness of our model, we used two key performance metrics:
+To assess the effectiveness of our model, I used two key performance metrics:

 ### Mean Absolute Error (MAE)